 The 2013 Silverado Vineyards Geo combines Cabernet Sauvignon primarily with a small percentage of Petit Verdot.
 The wine is aged 17 months in 38% new oak, with 75% being French and 25% American.
 With its rich, bright fruit flavors and underlining hints of white pepper, this wine is quite impressive.

-Roccafiore Prova D’Autore, a blend Sagrantino, Montepulciano, and Sangiovese is by far my favorite from this winery.
-The wine is unique because a portion of the grapes are dried, so there is little sugar; giving the wine a bit of an Amarone character and making it superbly elegant.
+Roccafiore Prova D’Autore, a blend of Sagrantino, Montepulciano, and Sangiovese, is by far my favorite from this winery.
+The wine is unique because a portion of the grapes is dried, so there is little sugar, giving the wine a bit of an Amarone character and making it superbly elegant.

 Achaval-Ferrer 2015 Cabernet Franc is very drinkable and approachable.
 The wine is bright and rich with silky tannins and flavors of dark fruit, including plum and stewed fruit.
 Find hints of pepper on the finish.
 This Cabernet Franc also has some notes of baking spices and vanilla, as well as mocha and tobacco.

 Cecchi 2011 Coevo, an IGT wine blending Sangiovese, Cabernet Sauvignon, Merlot, and Petit Verdot.
 This Italian Bordeaux-like wine exudes flavors of tobacco, spices, and cherry.
 The wine tells Cecchi’s love story between two different regions, Chianti and Maremma.
 Coevo means contemporary and represents the innovation and modern take Cecchi explores with some of their wines while still maintaining their old-world traditions.